1101712/Local-Talks/README.md

 ### Media Storage in the Project

-In this project, we use a local and storage for images.
-Since the volume of images we handle is not very large, we've opted for local storage for them.
-However, the code is configured in a way that makes it easy to fully transition to Cloudinary for performance optimization and easier media management.
+In this project, we use a Cloudinary to storage media files.

 ### Update Heroku Config Vars